Who Are We?

 Our members can:

-- Take part in, or develop, a task group to enhance a specific area of work on Learning for Sustainability
+• Take part in, or develop, an action group to enhance a specific area of work on Learning for Sustainability

 The current Steering Group members are: